mfitsilis/cooldbapps/README.md

 # cool db apps
 source  code and data to cooldbapps.com

 2 instances of q are used.
-Instance one is readonly, allows up to 1 sec execution(somehow this doesn't seem to work?) on port 5900 and processes the queries:
+Instance one is readonly, allows up to 1 sec execution(somehow this doesn't seem to work?) on port 5900, loads the data tables using the script loadcialb.q and processes the queries:

     rlwrap ./q/ls32/q loadciafb.q -b -T 1 -p 5900

-Load the data with `\l loadcialb.q

 Use the following commands to restrict the executable functions by the remote user, allow up to 1000chars long queries